 Comrades Marathon is arguably the greatest Ultra Marathon in the world where athletes travel from all over the world to combine muscle and mental strength to conquer this event between Durban and Pietermaritzburg and.
 The event owes it’s beginnings to the vision of one man, World War I veteran Vic Clapham.

-2019 is the 94th running of Comrades and it is an “UP RUN”, starting at the City Hall in Durban and finishing at the Scottsville Racecourse in Pietermaritzburg.
-The race distance is approximately 87km subject t to change in the final race instructions.
+2020 is the 95th running of Comrades and it is a “DOWN RUN”, starting at the City Hall in Pietermaritzburg and finishing at the Moses Mabhida Stadium in Durban.
+The distance is approximately 90,2km but is subject to change and will be confirmed in the final race instructions.

 “The Comrades” is characterised by five major hills, the “Big Five”.
 These are the stars of the show.
 Each presents a unique challenge.
-In order of appearance they are: Cowies Hill, Fields Hill, Botha’s Hill, Inchanga and Polly Shortts.
-Three of the “Big Five” are found in the first half of the race.
-From the base of the first hill, Cowies, to the top of Botha’s Hill you climb 502 metres in the space of only 22 kilometres.
-The first half of the course has the most dramatic variation in profile where you climb three of the Big Five before the halfway mark.
+In order of appearance they are: Polly Shortts, Inchanga, Botha’s Hill, Fields Hill and Cowies Hill and three of the “Big Five” are found in the second half of the race.

 Comrades is one of the most life changing experiences any runner will compete in, the support on the course is second to none and the amount of cold drinks, variety of food and cold coke is outstanding.
 When you cross that finish line you know you have achieved the ultimate challenge.
 Then there is so much to see after the event in South Africa.
 A totally awesome place and event to go to.
 Thank you Travelling Fit.